0x0539/tap.io/README.md

 })();
 ```

-The render() function takes the sessionId of the user you are rendering for, and the entire game state.
+The render() function takes the playerSessionId of the user you are rendering for (so that you can
+adjust the camera), and the entire game state.

 #### Quick Rant